 Pompey and Crassus subsequently dominated Rome as members of the First Triumvirate.
 The third member was of course Julius Caesar, a man of overwhelming ambition who was in the process of subduing Gaul and making sure that everyone knew about it.
 He would send reports of his exploits back to Rome to be read in the Forum; collected, these reports comprise Caesar’s Gallic Wars, a classic text for Latin instruction.
 Pompey and Crassus doubtlessly felt that an alliance with Caesar would be to their benefit.
 But Crassus was killed fighting Mithridates of Pontus, and Pompey, in Rome, grew suspicious of Caesar’s popularity and so recalled him from Gaul.
 Caesar did return, but at the head of his army.
 He had command of Legio XIII in Gaul, but not in Italy, so when he crossed the Rubicon River, which formed the boundary between the two provinces, he was in essence declaring war on the Roman state.
 Thus has “crossing the Rubicon” come to indicate an irrevocable decision, for which the only results can be death or glory.
 “Alea iacta est,” Caesar is alleged to have said as he entered Italy: “the die is cast” (“die” as singular of “dice,” and “cast” as in “rolled” – it’s not a reference to casting bronze or iron in a mould, as some people believe).

-Back in Rome, Caesar aggrandized himself.
+Back in Rome, Caesar aggrandized himself, to the consternation of some people.
 He contrived to get the Senate to name him dictator for life, and he put his portrait on coins and named a month after himself (previously, only gods got such treatment).
-His relationship with the Egyptian Queen Cleopatra did not help on this front.
+His relationship with the Egyptian Queen Cleopatra did not help on this front – her visit to Rome was a tableau of oriental decadence.
 Naturally, there was a great deal of alarm over this extremely un-Roman behavior, which led to a senatorial conspiracy to oust him.
 Since they couldn’t vote him out of office, murder was the only option.
 And so on March 15, 44 BC, in the Theater of Pompey, Caesar received 23 stab wounds from at least as many Senators, who hoped to prevent the republic from reverting to a monarchy.
 One of the conspirators, Marcus Junius Brutus, felt he had a reputation to live up to, since his ancestor Lucius Junius Brutus had taken a leading role in the overthrow of the original Roman monarchy in 509 BC.
 “Sic semper tyrannis!”
 Brutus is alleged to have cried as he stabbed Caesar, a line recycled for the motto of the Commonwealth of Virginia, with George III in the role of the “tyrant.”

-The most well-known representation of this historical episode in English is William Shakespeare’s 1599 play Julius Caesar, a work that is responsible for the popularization of the expression “the Ides of March.”
+The most well-known representation of this historical episode in English is William Shakespeare’s 1599 play Julius Caesar.
+(Booth himself had acted in the play in the previous year, although not in the role of Brutus.)
+Julius Caesar is responsible for the popularization of the expression “the Ides of March.”
 The “ides” of a given month occurred halfway through it, i.e. the fifteenth on average.
 “Beware the Ides of March!” warns a soothsayer in Julius Caesar, advice that Caesar should have heeded, since eventually everyone’s luck runs out.
 The coin pictured above was issued by Brutus in the autumn of 44 BC, with a cap of liberty between two daggers, and the legend EID[IBUS] MAR[TIIS], “on the Ides of March,” a rather bold statement on his part.

 But as it turns out, Brutus and Cassius did not have quite the support that they had hoped for.
 Caesar may have been a dictator, but he was a dictator with whom a lot of people agreed.
 An American might be conditioned to respond positively to the word “republic,” but in Roman terms “republic” meant “aristocratic control.”
 Caesar, for his part, was allied with the Populares, a party favoring the cause of the plebeians, as the Gracchi brothers originally were.
 So Caesar was a dictator who supposedly acted on behalf of the little guy.
 To illustrate this, Shakespeare has Marc Antony publicly reading Caesar’s will, which promises a certain amount of money to every Roman citizen, and which bequeathes his private parks for public use.
 Public opinion then turns decisively against the assassins.
 Historically, Marc Antony, Caesar’s great-nephew Octavian, and the general Lepidus formed the Second Triumvirate, which defeated the forces of Brutus and Cassius at the Battle of Philippi in 42 BC.